stanley-gu/standardsCh/chapter.md

 ### CellML

-CellML [@LloydCellML2004] represents cellular models using a mathematical description similar to equation (@eqGeneral).
+CellML [@LloydCellML2004] represents cellular models using a mathematical description similar to equation \ref{eq:general}.
 CellML also has provisions for metadata annotations to allow MIRIAM compliance.
 In addition, CellML represents entities using a component based approach where relationships between components are represented by connections.
 In many ways CellML represents a literal